niftools/blender_niftools_addon/docs/development/design.rst

 **************

 In Test Driven Development, tests are the core to ensuring software quality.
-Before any production code is writen, a test should be written to check to see that the code does what it does.
+Before any production code is written, a test should be written to check to see that the code does what it does.
 Initially the tests will fail.
 As the code is developed, then more tests should pass until all tests do.
 At this point a feature is deemed to be implemented.